-In one example, documents that are examined by a search process may be scored in a manner that is specific to a domain.
-A domain may be a substantive area, such as medicine, sports, etc. Different scoring approaches that take aspects of the domain into account may be applied to the documents, thereby producing different scores than might have been produced by a simple comparison of the terms in the query with the terms in the documents.
+In one example, documents that are examined by a search process may be stored in a manner that is specific to a domain.
+A domain may be a substantive area, such as medicine, sports, etc. Different scoring approaches that take aspects of the domain into account may be applied to the documents, thereby producing different scores than might have been produced by comparing the terms in the query with the terms in the documents.

-These domain-based approaches may take a query into account in scoring the documents, or may be query-independent.
-Each approach may be implemented by a scorer.
+These domain-based approaches may take a query into account in scoring the documents, or maybe query-independent.
+A scorer may implement each approach.
 The combined output of the scorers may be used to generate a score for each document.
 Documents then may be ranked based on the scores, and search results may be provided.

-A page might cover a number of topics, or domains, and a number of levels.
+A page might cover many topics, or domains, and several levels.
 For instance, a page about baseball may contain a lot of terms and concepts related to baseball.
 Another page might cover sports more generally, including baseball, football, hockey, gymnastics, curling, and more.

-The more general page about sports might be a much more popular page in terms of links pointing to it, and visits, and it might rank higher in search results for a query about baseball under a conventional term-based ranking system because of that popularity.
+The more general page about sports might be a much more popular page regarding links pointing to it, and visits.
+It might rank higher in search results for a query about baseball under a conventional term-based ranking system because of that popularity.
 But, if the domain scores for those two pages are taken into account, the less popular page that focuses more upon baseball may rank higher because it has a better domain score for baseball.

-Regardless of the approaches the search engine might use, an interesting exercise if you’re a web page publisher, is to read through a number of pages on your site and see how well each of them might indicate categories that the page should be associated with.
-If you had to assign a number of categories to the pages of your site, and rank how well they might fit into those categories, it might be something that you could do.
+Regardless of the approaches, the search engine might use, an interesting exercise if you’re a web page publisher.
+It is to read through several pages on your site and see how well each of them might indicate categories that the page should be associated with.
+If you had to assign some categories to the pages of your site, and rank how well they might fit into those categories, it might be something that you could do.